 Hiscox is a top-rated insurance provider covering 180+ different professions in 49 states.
 They specialize in micro and small businesses, including sole proprietors who run their business alone.

 They provide combined packages for niche professions, including consultants like you, so you can trust that your unique business needs are not new to them.
-You can buy insurance packages with them online through an easy application process, and they have several options to customize your package and choose what fits you best.
+You can buy insurance packages online through an easy application process, and they have several options to customize your package and choose what fits you best.

 Thimble is an insurance provider that prides itself in getting you covered in 60 seconds (yep, you heard that right!)
 They have the most flexible packages, with coverage options per year, month, week, or even by the hour.